square/fdoc/README.md

 require 'fdoc'

 Fdoc.service_path = "path/to/your/fdocs"

+# Configure how Fdoc decides a successful response
+Fdoc.decide_success_with do |response, status|
+ status.to_i < 400
+end

 ```

 fdoc is built to work around controller specs in rspec, and provides `Fdoc::SpecWatcher` as a mixin.
 Make sure to include it *inside* your top level describe.